Canon SX610 vs Sony A6400

 It is notable that the A6400 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX610 does not feature such a mic input.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the SX610 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX610 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX610 was succeeded by the Canon SX620.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX610 and A6400 can be found, respectively, in the Canon SX610 Manual (free pdf) or the online Sony A6400 Manual.

 So what is the bottom line?
 Is the Canon SX610 better than the Sony A6400 or vice versa?
 The listing below highlights the relative strengths of the two models.